mrJyggalag/The-Midnight/README.md

-# Midnight
+# The Midnight
-This is the repository for the Midnight mod, originally made for SpookyJam 2018
+This is the repository for The Midnight mod, originally made for SpookyJam 2018